jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 of 2X to 70X.
 The variability arises from the time it takes to complete a full-text index search with no matches returned for different queries.

-## Use the Index Results to Rewrite the Physical Plan

-During query execution we use the embedded full-text index to find matches.
-This is done by extracting the pattern string from the wildcard `LIKE` predicate and then rewriting it into a [Tantivy Query].

-For example,
-`title LIKE '%dairy cow%'` is transformed into the Tantivy search query:
+### Transforming LIKE Predicate into a Tantivy Query

+From the predicate `title LIKE '%dairy cow%'`, the pattern is extracted and converted into a list of search terms: `[dairy, cow]`, which is then used to create a [Tantivy Query].

 ```rust
 PhraseQuery::new(vec![